rstek/cuez-assignment/README.md

 ## Context
 My background is not in Laravel, I knew of it and kept following it.
-But besides a quick 1 day introduction 7 years ago, I haven't created a project with it.
+Besides a quick 1 day introduction 7 years ago, I haven't created a project with it.
 However, I got the feeling that Laravel is important for Cuez.
 So I took it upon myself to write this solution with laravel.
 With the help of laracast, laravel documentation.

+My main experience is with Drupal, symfony, and plain php.
+And the solution I would build with Drupal is similar.
+Async, queues, jobs, ...

 ## Contents
 - Assignment brief: [ASSIGNMENT](./ASSIGNMENT.md)